 For tent dehumidifiers, you don’t want to run them nearly as long.
 If you’re planning on sleeping eight hours, go ahead and take it out when you go to bed, and put it back when you’re ready to sleep.
 RVs need even less time, and you can usually get away with running them for about 4 hours a day during a trip.

-Overusing your dehumidifier can also cause minor problems like dry mouth or dry eyes if you sleep with them on for too long.
+Overusing your dehumidifier for your camper or tent can also cause minor problems like dry mouth or dry eyes if you sleep with them on for too long.
 Don’t forget to put them away or turn them off when you’re done!

 Don’t Forget To Check The Weather

 The last thing you’ll want to do before heading out is to check the weather’s humidity.
-Not only is it a good indicator if the pests will be out, but it will let you know if you’ll need to bring your camping dehumidifier with you.
+It will let you know if you’ll need to bring your camping dehumidifier with you.

 Eva-Dry has a wide range of humidifiers for anyone looking to go camping.
-If you’re looking for something different, check out their line for RVs and other vehicles.
+If you’re looking for something different, check out our line for RVs and other vehicles.